New Office Location as of July 1, 2022 (50 Main St. in Stockbridge)

 The medicine has been shown to enhance healing through the NDMA receptors in the brain, which ignites activity of the neurotransmitter glutamate.
 The consequence of this interaction is the amplification of positive mood and hope, decrease in anxiety and fear, and decrease in cravings related to food or substance use addictions.

 Ketamine treatment can be administered through a number of different routes.
-The two most common methods include, intramuscular injections (IM) and lozenges.
+There are a variety of administration methods for ketamine and Eric is trained in supporting clients who are prescribed lozenges by their physician.
 These methods allow you to have a dissociative experience while being supported by a healthcare professional team.
 What that means is there is a disconnection from your mind and body, allowing you to see yourself differently.
 You see your true self, view the world differently, and feel more connected to yourself and others.
 This shift helps clear the fog of depression and invites more happiness and joy in your life.
 Emotions start to come up and you are able to reconsolidate memories and experiences in a less painful or traumatizing way.

 Ketamine is a powerful tool and an alternative to the current mental health treatments.
 This medicine allows you to tap into your inner healing intelligence.
 Integration therapy is an essential part to creating lasting changes in your life.
 Integration builds on the happiness you experienced in your ketamine journey and integrates it into your life.
 It takes the insights and lessons from your journey and anchors them in your life.

 To learn more about Ketamine Treatment and how Eric can help you unlock the door that is holding you back from experiencing happiness, and freedom from depression, click the link to schedule a consultation.